Skip Main Navigation

 The government filing fees for applying for a marriage-based green card is $1760 for a spouse living in the United States or $1200 for a spouse living outside the United States.
 Note, this does not include the cost of the medical examination, which varies from roughly $200 to $500.
 Boundless has put together a detailed guide breaking down the costs of a marriage green card depending on your situation.

-Establish the marriage relationship (Form I-130)
+Step 1: Establish the marriage relationship (Form I-130)

 The first step in the process of getting a green card through marriage is to submit Form I-130 (officially called the “Petition for Alien Relative”) to U.S. Citizenship and Immigration Services (USCIS), which is part of the U.S. Department of Homeland Security.

-Critical elements of a complete I-130 filing package include:
+Critical elements of a complete I-130 package

 • Government filing fee of $535